NIKITAKALE14/Netflixclone14/README.md

 # Netflixclone14
 Clone of the Netflix <br>
-Author - Nikita A. Kale
+Author - Nikita Ambadas Kale